rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     !!! info

-        The numeric subscript of an `awk` array can be a positive integer, a negative integer, or 0, so the numeric subscript of an `awk` array has no concept of an initial value.
+        The numeric subscript of an `awk` array can be a positive integer, a negative integer, a string, or 0, so the numeric subscript of an `awk` array has no concept of an initial value.
 This is not the same as arrays in `bash`.

         ```bash
         Shell > arr1=(2 10 30 string1)